10 Financial Assistance Programs for Seniors

 7. Help for Disabled Seniors

-The Supplemental Income and Social Security are the largest federal programs that provide financial assistance for seniors with disabilities.
-Social Security Disability Insurance pays benefits if you’re insured, while the Supplemental Security Income offers benefits based on your financial need.
+The Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are the largest federal programs that provide financial assistance for seniors with disabilities.
+Social Security Disability Insurance pays benefits if you’re insured, while Supplemental Security Income offers benefits based on your financial need.

-The HUD’s Section 811 program offers supportive services and helps fund and develop new homes that benefit those who are disabled.
+The HUD’s Section 811 program offers supportive services and helps fund and develop new homes that benefit individuals with disabilities.

 How To Apply: